- Latin America

 When I look back on this experience I think of how much I learned and achieved.
 I’m proud of myself for being almost brave enough to live abroad.
 Three months was just enough for me to believe that I could do four months, or even five months, and who knows, I might try six months, which could lead to seven, and before you know it, I’ll be signing my year-long contract.

-Caroline Chadwell is a 26-year-old from a rural town in Tennessee.
-Currently teaching online and seeking out next adventure abroad.
-For more on her adventures abroad, follow her blog at: http://teachlearntravel.com/
+An ITA graduate, Caroline Chadwell is a 26-year-old from a rural town in Tennessee.
+She currently teaches online and is seeking out next adventure abroad.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.